53 Different Types of Beetles in Michigan

 Northeastern Pine Sawyer, Monochamus notatus, is one of the types of Beetles in Michigan.
 They are a member of the family Cerambycidae (long-horned beetles).

-The adult types of beetles in Michigan are fairly small and can measure up to 2 cm (0.8 inches) long.
+Michigan’s adult types of beetles are fairly small and can measure up to 2 cm (0.8 inches) long.
 Their body is brown, and they have black spots or stripes on their elytra.

 This is why Northeastern Pine Sawyer is considered a pest species in some regions where it has been introduced.